shio-yaamaa/subway-sandwich/README.md

 # Todo

-- Make the thumbnails svg

 - Window resize event

 - Smartphone

-- Sides image

 - Refactor transition_buttons.js

 - Remove the border of the preview container

+- Revise the questions

+- Footer

 🥪 🥪 🥪